Analysis | Why Delaying the Second Covid Vaccine Shot Is Messy

 2. Why is a second shot needed?

-By using shots that normally would have gone to people who have already received the first dose, countries including France and the U.K. are aiming to give more people an initial dose.
+By using shots that normally would have gone to people who have already received the first dose, the U.K. aims to give more people an initial dose.
 That followed a move by U.S. health authorities to revise guidance that recommended an interval of three or four weeks between doses of the Moderna and Pfizer-BioNTech vaccines.
 The new guidance said doses can be spaced out by up to six weeks if it’s impossible to get the follow-up shot on time.
 The FDA said slight delays shouldn’t affect the protection offered by the vaccine.

 It’s hard to know without more research.
 Data from the Pfizer-BioNTech trial found partial protection was achieved as early as 12 days after the first dose, but two doses were required to provide maximum efficacy, or 95% protection against disease.
 There are no data to demonstrate that protection after the first dose is sustained after 21 days.
 There is also concern that inoculated patients may change their behavior in a way that increases the risk of spread, negating some of the benefits of vaccination.
 In a split with other regulators, the European Medicines Agency said that changing how coronavirus vaccines are given to people raises the risk of reducing effectiveness.

 Although AstraZeneca has been in favor of spacing out shots, Moderna and Pfizer have been more cautious.
-Pfizer said the safety and efficacy of its vaccine hasn’t been evaluated on different dosing schedules, and that it’s critical health authorities carefully monitor the effects of any alternative regimens and ensure each recipient is afforded the maximum possible protection, “which means immunization with two doses of the vaccine.”
-Anthony Fauci, the American infectious-diseases doctor who heads the National Institute of Allergy and Infectious Diseases, has said he wouldn’t be in favor of stretching the dosing schedule.
-The British Medical Association has gone further, calling for the U.K. to “urgently review” its decision to allow delays of the Pfizer-BioNTech vaccine.
+Pfizer said the safety and efficacy of its vaccine hasn’t been evaluated on different dosing schedules, and that it’s critical that health authorities carefully monitor the effects of any alternative regimens and ensure each recipient is afforded the maximum possible protection, “which means immunization with two doses of the vaccine.”
+France’s government announced Jan.
+26 that it would not delay second doses, shunning the advice of its health authority and citing risks and uncertainties in the face of new variants.
+Anthony Fauci, who heads the U.S. National Institute of Allergy and Infectious Diseases, said he’s worried about the push to stretch dosing schedules.
+The British Medical Association called for the U.K. to “urgently review” its decision to allow delays of the Pfizer-BioNTech vaccine.
 The U.K. physicians group supports delays of up to six weeks, but said Britain’s plan goes “well beyond” that.

 For more articles like this, please visit us at bloomberg.com